About Us Contact Shop

-I lived in Istanbul back in 2017.
+Also, I lived in Istanbul back in 2017 for about two months.
 It’s a beautiful place with good people and some amazing flavors.
-And if you’re curious about traveling to that part of the world, then I would put some of these Turkish recipes on your list to try!
+But after making this list on popular Turkish food, I realized that there were a lot of gaps to fill.
+And if you’re curious about traveling to that part of the world, or you want to get good at Turkish cuisine then I would put some of these Turkish foods on your list to try too!

 Ali Nazik Kebab

-If it’s your meal planning day, then this NEEDS to be on your list.
+If it’s your meal planning day, then this kind of needs to be on your list.
+This Turkish dish is packed with a lot of flavor!
+You have:

 • Lamb